nodetool-ai/nodetool/docs/nodes/nodetool/image/enhance.md

 Automatically adjusts image contrast for enhanced visual quality.

 Use cases:
-1. Enhance image clarity for better visual perception
+- Enhance image clarity for better visual perception
-2. Pre-process images for computer vision tasks
+- Pre-process images for computer vision tasks
-3. Improve photo aesthetics in editing workflows
+- Improve photo aesthetics in editing workflows
-4. Correct poorly lit or low-contrast images
-5. Prepare images for printing or display

 **Tags:** image, contrast, balance

 - **image**: The image to adjust the contrast for. (`ImageRef`)
-- **cutoff**: Cutoff for autocontrast. (`int`)
+- **cutoff**: Represents the percentage of pixels to ignore at both the darkest and lightest ends of the histogram.
+A cutoff value of 5 means ignoring the darkest 5% and the lightest 5% of pixels, enhancing overall contrast by stretching the remaining pixel values across the full brightness range. (`int`)

 ## Brightness

-The Brightness Node is designed to adjust the brightness of an image.

-Its main purpose is to alter the brightness of an uploaded image by using a customizable factor.
-The brightness of an image can influence its clarity and visibility.
-By changing the brightness levels, we can make portions of an image more visible or less distracting based on our needs.

-#### Applications
-- Brightness level correction: If an image is too dark or too bright, the Brightness Node can be used to correct the brightness levels to the desired range.
-- Highlighting or dimming certain parts of an image: The Brightness Node can be used to increase the visibility of certain parts of an image by enhancing their brightness.
+Adjusts overall image brightness to lighten or darken.

+Use cases:
+- Correct underexposed or overexposed photographs
+- Enhance visibility of dark image regions
+- Prepare images for consistent display across devices

-**Tags:** image, highlight, dim
+**Tags:** image, brightness, enhance

 - **image**: The image to adjust the brightness for. (`ImageRef`)
 - **factor**: Factor to adjust the brightness.
 1.0 means no change. (`float | int`)

 ## Color

-Adjusts color intensity of an image using a factor-based filter.
+Adjusts color intensity of an image.

 Use cases:
-1. Enhance color vibrancy in photographs
+- Enhance color vibrancy in photographs
-2. Create mood-specific color grading for visual media
-3. Correct color imbalances in digital images
+- Correct color imbalances in digital images
-4. Highlight specific features in scientific or medical imaging
-5. Prepare images for consistent brand color representation
+- Prepare images for consistent brand color representation

 **Tags:** image, color, enhance